 Protecting your head from falling objects is paramount in the mountains.
-Having a helmet that can withstand normal wear and tear of travel and a few hits is key.
+Having a helmet that can withstand the normal wear and tear of travel and take a few hits is key.
 We have always recommended the Black Diamond Half Dome Helmet.
 Though a little heavier than foam-based helmets, the Half Dome excels at reliability and dependability.
 Just remember you may be wearing a ball cap or beanie underneath, so get a size that accommodates both.

 Layering is an essential part of travelling in the mountains.
 On most peaks, it’s critical to have a warm jacket to count on while hanging around camp and when the weather gets serious.
 At Mountain Gurus and Northwest Alpine Guides, we use the Himali Altocumulus Down Jacket in our rental fleet and for our guide uniform.
 For higher, colder international ascents and for winter climbs in the Pacific Northwest, we recommend the Himali Altitude Down Parka.
 Both of these jackets have great weight-to-warmth ratios, and come with 850-fill down.
 HIMALI

 You will live in your base-layer while on expeditions and climbs.
 So make sure it is comfortable and serves as many purposes as possible.
 When in the field, our guides almost exclusively wear the Outdoor Research Echo Hoody.
 Lightweight, hooded base-layers not only act as your primary layer of insulation, they also protect your head and neck from the intense UV rays we encounter at high elevations in large glaciated terrain.
 Long sleeves protect your arms from the sun and abrasion.